littleflow3r/kg-structure-as-prompt/README.md

 ### Supplementary materials for ISWC 2024 paper:
 #### Knowledge Graph Structure as Prompt: Improving Small Language Models Capabilities for Knowledge-based Causal Discovery

-including datasets, codes, and appendix of the paper (hyperparamater settings and other technical details)
+including datasets, codes, and appendix of the paper (hyperparamater settings and other technical details, in other-materials)

 Example: bash run run_conv.sh